whistyun/Markdown.Avalonia/MdXamlMigfree.Demo/MainWindow.md

 containing HTML, it renders to a FlowDocument suitable for embedding into a WPF window or usercontrol.

-## Features ##

-MdXaml has a number of convenient features

-* The engine itself is a single file, for easy inclusion in your own projects
-* Includes a `MarkdownScrollViewer` to make it easy to bind Markdown text
-* MdXaml has some original enhances idiom base on textile.

 ## The Example Of ... ##